Municipal Innovation Collection

 - Understanding the policy and regulatory barriers for water and sanitation RDI implementation in South Africa

 The study reviews and quantifies the policy and regulatory barriers to sustainable uptake and implementation of water services innovations in the country.
-It was to identifies policy and legal barriers encountered when deploying innovations in the municipal water services sector, with the goal of removing or alleviating them in future.
+It was to identify policy and legal barriers encountered when deploying innovations in the municipal water services sector, with the goal of removing or alleviating them in future.

 - Social Innovation, an Alternative Approach to South African Local Government Service Delivery?